Best Day Hiking Backpack: 2023 10 Top Models

 One of the main drawbacks of almost any daypack is the inability to provide the comfort of a regular backpacking backpack when filled with a heavy load.
 With the Osprey Stratos and Sirrus, this is categorically not the case.

-Let’s start with the pack’s most notable USP – comfort.
-More than any other daypack we’ve tried, the Stratos/Sirrus makes light work of carrying heavy loads.
-It uses cushy padding on the shoulders, back panel, and hip belt, a LightWire internal frame for support, has adjustable torso length and uses an AirSpeed mesh suspension system for added airflow around the back of the pack.
+The pack’s most notable selling point is comfort.
+More than any other daypack we tested, the Stratos/Sirrus makes light work of carrying heavy loads.
+It uses cushy padding on the shoulders, back panel, and hip belt, a LightWire internal frame for support, has adjustable torso length and uses an AirSpeed mesh suspension system for added airflow around the back.

-The Stratos/Sirrus is also a winner on the organization front, boasting a total of five pockets, a hydration reservoir, hip belt pockets, and a pair of external gear loops.
+We also love the Stratos/Sirrus’ organizational features, which include five pockets, a hydration reservoir, hip belt pockets, and a pair of external gear loops.
 There’s also an integrated rain cover and dual-zippered access to the main compartment, which makes it easier to load/unload than any other pack in our review.

 While the Osprey Talon 22’s lighter weight, comfort, and impressive feature set won it our vote as top daypack for hiking, this one’s our go-to when hauling a little more heft.